chrisk/git-pair/README.markdown

         -e, --set-email TEMPLATE         Set the email template.
 A value like devs@example.com will be interpolated with the current authors' initials into something like devs+aa+bb@example.com.
+        -x, --reset                      Reset to name and email in global config.

     Switching authors:
       git pair AA [BB]                   Where AA and BB are any abbreviation of an